davegallant/site/content/blog/replicating-truenas-datasets-to-sftpgo-over-tailscale/index.md

 More recently, to reduce cloud costs, I've setup some a small node at another physical location and installed both Tailscale and [sftpgo](https://github.com/drakkan/sftpgo) on it to facilitate offsite backups.
 After setting up the infrastructure and adding a Cloud Sync Task in TrueNAS SCALE to replicate these backups offsite to sftpgo, I noticed that Tailscale's Magic DNS was not working, nor was the Tailscale IPv4 address.

 After reading the [Tailscale docs](https://tailscale.com/kb/1483/truenas#route-non-tailnet-traffic-through-truenas) , it became clear that the **Userspace** box had to be unchecked in the Tailscale app settings.
 This is because the Tailscale app is running within a docker container on the TrueNAS SCALE VM.
 After unchecking the **Userspace** box, I was able to verify that the Backup Credentials created for sftpgo worked when specifying the host as a Tailscale IPv4 address.
-This was probably good enough since the IP won't change unless the node is re-registered, but I figured setting up MagicDNS would make the setup more portable.
+This was probably good enough since the IP won't change unless the node is re-registered.

-To get MagicDNS working, I went to Network > Global Configuration and set "Nameserver 1" to **100.100.100.100**.
-After this, I was able to specify the FQDN in the Backup Credentials and the Cloud Sync Tasks started.
+~~To get MagicDNS working, I went to Network > Global Configuration and set "Nameserver 1" to **100.100.100.100**.
+After this, I was able to specify the FQDN in the Backup Credentials and the Cloud Sync Tasks started.~~

+This method of adding MagicDNS can lead to issues with DNS when updating the tailscale application in TrueNAS, so I ended using the Tailscale IP directly.